Anti-Americanism: History of anti-Americanism in Canada

 Economic anti-Americanism also spurred broader cultural anti-Americanism, as seen in the 1891 Canadian federal election.
-While the election focused explicitly on issues of free trade with the US, its underlying concerns, and the subsequent Conservative victory, reflected a wider rejection of American influence and an English Canada that to "desperately wanted remain to British."
+While the election focused explicitly on issues of free trade with the US, its underlying concerns, and the subsequent Conservative victory, reflected a wider rejection of American influence and an English Canada that "desperately wanted remain to British."
 Cultural anti-Americanism also influenced Canadian English, as Canadians favoured the use of Briticisms over American lexicon especially during periods of heightened tension with the US, such as during the Vietnam War.

 Efforts by Canadian artists and cultural figures to assert a distinct national identity sometimes veered into cultural chauvinism, contributing to popular anti-American sentiment within the country.
 Early 20th-century Canadian intellectuals like Harold Innis, Donald Creighton and George Grant criticized US values of progress, technology, and mass culture, contrasting them with Canada's traditions of order and harmony.

 The political shift away from economic anti-Americanism came in the 1980s, as Canadian businesses began to support free trade, leading to CUSFTA.
 By the 1990s, economic anti-Americanism had largely faded, with Granatstein arguing that economic integration made "othering" the Americans less persuasive.
 However, Nossal argues that a milder form persists as an attenuated device that "Canadians will employ to differentiate themselves from [the US]".
 This subdued anti-Americanism has been leveraged by politicians, particularly Jean Chrétien's Liberal Party from 1993 to 2003, and to a lesser extent by Paul Martin.
 Its use was particular successful for the party in its constituencies in Ontario.

 John Herd Thompson and Stephen Randall have noted that anti-American sentiment continued to nourish Canadian identity into the early 21st century.
 However, Stuart argues that after the September 11 attacks, anti-Americanism in Canada diminished as "non-Americanism" became less central to the country's identity and as Canadians' social and cultural outlooks continued to diverge from those of the US.